silencesys/lindat-tei/src/guidelines/text-corrections.md

   <supplied reason="burnt-hole-in-original">was</supplied>
 </damage> lazy when I wrote this text.
 ```
-Signifies text supplied by the transcriber or editor for any reason; for example because the original cannot be read due to physical damage, or because of an obvious omission by the author or scribe.
-Similarly as the forementioned elements the `supplied` element has attribute `reason`.
+Signifies text supplied by the transcriber or editor for any reason; for example: because the original cannot be read due to physical damage, or because of an obvious omission by the author or scribe.
+Similarly, as the forementioned elements the `supplied` element has attribute `reason`.
 In this case short description of the reason should be provided.

 ::: tip
 Note that whitespaces are separators, that is why the phrases describing the reason are hyphenated.